-Nicky was born with tuberous sclerosis or TSC.
+Nicky was born with tuberous sclerosis complex or TSC.

 At 3 months, Nicky began having infantile spasms, which became full-blown seizures that would occur up to 100 times a day.
-After two session of surgical therapy, the seizures stopped., but there was irreparable damage to his brain.
-While the beauty in his existence and resilience is beyond measure, the differences between the level of independence between a healthy child and Nicky are high.
+After two session of surgical therapy, the seizures stopped, but there was irreparable damage to his brain.
+While the beauty in his existence and resilience is beyond measure, the differences between the level of independence between a healthy child and child with a disability are high.

 As an adult, Nicky is bigger, stronger, and much more aggressive than when he was a child.
 His physical care & medical needs are greater, and he requires more intensive levels of intervention.
 Typical group home settings are not adequate to insure he is treated with the care and attention needed to provide dignity and a quality of life. and further illuminates the vast need for the creation, development and long term vision and planning going into every aspect of a program such as NGOH.
 Parents like Adriana, want to rest assured that their "Nicky’s" live happy, fulfilling, and healthy lives, in a place of peace, that is run with compassion and care.

-Born in Slovakia and a mother of three, Adriana has been a COO and a President for fast paced NYC brokerage firms.
-Turning her attention to her 20 year old son with TSC & IDD, she left Wall Street in 2018 to leverage her experience and contacts to launch a new generation of services for IDD adults… Nicky’s Gardens of Hope.
+Founder and CEO, born in Czechoslovakia and a mother of three, Adriana has been a COO and a President for fast paced NYC brokerage firms.
+Turning her attention to Nicky, her now 21 year-old son with IDD, she left Wall Street in 2018 to leveraged her experience and contacts to launch a new generation of services for IDD adults… Nicky’s Gardens of Hope.

-Working at the world’s largest Investment Banks, Legal, and Insurance companies, Chris has managed service delivery, created new departments, re-engineering and improving how corporations work.
-At NGOH Chris works with other team members to develop disruptive innovations in service delivery, to provide residents and their families with higher standards of living.
+Chief Operating Officer, working at the world’s largest Investment Banks, Legal, and Insurance companies, Chris has managed service delivery, created new departments, re-engineered and improved how corporations work.
+At NGOH Chris works with other team members to develop disruptive innovations, providing residents and their families with higher standards of living.

 As Head of Capital Markets of B. Riley, Jon develops financial solutions for public & private clients.
 With over 25 years of I-Bank experience, Jon brings to NGOH a deep understanding of healthcare, technology, & consumer sectors, and his extensive institutional and personal networks.
 Jon served on numerous private & public company boards.
 He is a frequent guest or contributor on: Bloomberg TV, CNBC’s “Fast Money”, The Wall Street Journal, and Barron’s, and contributes to numerous charities and non-profits.

 Formerly the Chief Financial Officer for Guggenheim Partners brokerage business, and the Chief Financial and Administrative Officer of Bear Stearns’ Investment Bank, George has also served as the Chief Financial Officer of New York City’s Department of Education, where he managed their $20 billion budget.
-In addition to George’s extensive background in driving profitability and identifying operational and financial risk, George is also the father of five children, including an autistic son, and is active in Catholic Charities.
+In addition to George’s extensive background in driving profitability and identifying operational and financial risk, George is also the father of five children, including a son with autism, and is active in Catholic Charities.

 President and CEO of Ellenville Regional Hospital (ERH) since September 2003.
 He has a diverse background in the computer, research, and healthcare industries.
 Under Mr. Kelley’s leadership, ERH has been recognized with 4 national awards from HRSA for patient safety and medication safety, has been recognized by the National Rural Health Association as one of the top 20 Critical Access Hospitals in the country for Quality, and has been a leader in New York State in the areas of quality measurement and rural health.
 Many other significant awards have followed.